 Ni is the INFJs dominant, or strongest, function, meaning it is the function INFJs depend on the most to gather information.

 Extroverted feeling is concerned with the energy, moods, and feelings of other people.
 It is extremely empathetic.
 Fe-users often feel as if it is hard to distinguish between their own feelings and the feelings of those around them.

 Fe is the INFJs auxiliary, or supportive, function, meaning it is the function that helps your dominant function use the information it’s gathered to make decisions.

 Tertiary function: Introverted Thinking (Ti)

-Introverted thinking makes decision based on theories and data processed internally.
-Ti prefers to create it’s own systems and methods for doing things rather than follow pre-set guidelines or instructions.
+Introverted thinking makes decisions based on theories and data processed internally.
+Ti prefers to create its own systems and methods for doing things rather than follow pre-set guidelines or instructions.

 Ti is the INFJs tertiary, or relief, function, meaning it is weaker and less developed than the top two functions, and therefore is most enjoyed when used in a stress-free or recreational environment (such as when playing computer games rather than at work).